-All you need is some black construction paper, tissue paper (of any color), tape and a pair of scissors to create these stained glass creations.
+All you need is some construction paper, tissue paper (of any color), tape and a pair of scissors to create these stained glass creations.
 They are so pretty, you may want to keep them on your windows all winter long.
 Pro Tip: Goo Gone works miracles for getting stubborn pieces of tape off of windows when you decide to take them down.

 This pretty dreidel garland is just shapes cut out of construction or craft paper (then laced together on string or fishing wire) Hang your garland anywhere from your front door to your mantel to your stair railing.